-The Biology, Chemistry, Mathematics/Computer Science, and Physics Departments
+The Biology, Chemistry, Mathematics/Computer Science, Neuroscience, Physics and Public Health Departments

 invite applications for Summer Research Stipends

-- Austin College biology, chemistry, mathematics, computer science, or physics students
+- Austin College biology, chemistry, mathematics/computer science, neuroscience, physics, or public health students

 - No previous research experience required.